JMAConsulting/obiaa/wp-content/plugins/loginpress/readme.txt

 23. Custom Login page (Company theme) Example #23 with Captcha [Pro feature](https://loginpress.pro?utm_source=loginpress-lite&utm_medium=screenshots&utm_campaign=pro-upgrade)

 == Changelog ==

+= 3.0.2 – 2023-12-06 =
+* Bugfix: Background/Logo image customization issue.
+* Bugfix: Fixes from 3.0.1 version.

+= 3.0.1 – 2023-12-05 =
+* Bugfix: Revert the default layout of the LoginPress from 3.0.0
+* New Feature: Introducing a new and trendy LoginPress template named as `Minimalist`.
+* Compatibility: Compatible with PHP 8.2
+* Compatibility: Compatible with WordPress 6.4

+= 3.0.0 – 2023-12-04 =
+* New Feature: Introducing a new and trendy default LoginPress design.
+* New Feature: Introducing a new dashboard UI/UX for LoginPress pages.
+* New Feature: Introducing a new control to customize the Password miss-match error message.
+* New Feature: Force newly register users to reset their password after a certain time limit, by default six months.
+* New Feature: Introducing new control for YouTube video as login page background support.
+* Enhancement: Added a filter `increase_force_time_limit` to change the limit of force login beyond 6 Months.
+* Enhancement: Added a filter `loginpress_password_reset_for_all` to force all user/s to forcefully reset password after a specific time.
+* Enhancement: Added a filter `loginpress_change_reset_message` to change reset email.
+* Enhancement: Added a filter `loginpress_username_label` to change label for username field.
+* Enhancement: Code re-factorization and optimization.
+* Enhancement: UI/UX design updates.
+* Enhancement: Update All supportive language `.pot` files.
+* BugFix: WordFence 2FA layout breaks issue.
+* BugFix: Import/Export settings updated.
+* Compatibility: Compatible with PHP 8.2
+* Compatibility: Compatible with WordPress 6.4

 = 1.8.0 – 2023-06-05 =
 * New Feature: Introducing [PCI Compliance](https://loginpress.pro/doc/wordpress-login-page-pci-compliance/) (Enable / Disable) settings for login and registration forms.